obadakhalili/mergy-clone/Readme.md

 ## VueJS

-Used for our project's ecosystem
+VueJS and its ecosystem were used as our project's framework

 ## Feather-icons

 Used as a supply for all of the needed icons

+## Git & Github

 # Front-end stack

- - HTML & CSS
+ - HTML
- - Git & Github
+ - CSS

 # References